-Frequency/market practice: common carve-outs include: taxes, labor, capitalization, due authorization and organization, ownership of shares and fraud - usually tied to the expiry of statute of limitations.
+Frequency/market practice: Common carve-outs include taxes, labor, capitalization, due authorization and organization, ownership of shares and fraud, usually tied to the expiry of the statute of limitations.

-Are provisions that there is no liability if the buyer has knowledge common or does buyer knowledge have no effect?
+Are provisions that there is no liability if the buyer has knowledge common, or does buyer knowledge have no effect?

-Frequency/market practice: we commonly see 'pro-sandbagging' provisions.
-It is less common to see 'anti-sandbagging' provisions - seller must have a strong bargaining position.
+Frequency/market practice: We commonly see "anti-sandbagging" provisions.
+It is less common to see "prosandbagging" provisions - the seller must have a strong bargaining position.

-Frequency/market practice: yes, parties may choose the governing law.
+Frequency/market practice: Yes, parties may choose the governing law.

-Frequency/market practice: Peruvian law is agreed in most transactions, although New York law is sometimes seen in very large deals.
+Frequency/market practice: Peruvian law is agreed in most transactions, although New York law is sometimes seen in very large or cross-border deals.
+English law is sometimes chosen when European parties are involved.

-Frequency/market practice: arbitration is more common, usually in the Lima Chamber of Commerce or American Chamber of Commerce of Peru.
+Frequency/market practice: Arbitration is more common.
+When Peruvian law is chosen as the governing law, the arbitration seat is usually in the Lima Chamber of Commerce or American Chamber of Commerce of Peru.

-Frequency/market practice: no stamp duty applies.
+Frequency/market practice: No stamp duty applies.

-Frequency/market practice: it is fairly common to have a specific tax covenant/indemnity included in the purchase agreement.
+Frequency/market practice: It is fairly common to have a specific tax covenant/indemnity included in the purchase agreement.

-Baker McKenzie analyzes M&A key deal terms across a number of jurisdictions allowing us to answer questions on market practice (including by industry) grounded in up-to-date deal data.
+Baker McKenzie analyzes M&A key deal terms across a number of jurisdictions, allowing us to answer questions on market practice (including by industry) grounded in up-to-date deal data.

-IMPORTANT DISCLAIMER: All of the information included in this guide is for informational purposes only and may not reflect the most current legal and regulatory developments.
+IMPORTANT DISCLAIMER: All of the information included in this guide is for informational purposes only and may not reflect the most current legal, regulatory and practice developments.
 This information is not offered as legal or any other advice on any particular matter, whether it be legal, procedural or otherwise.
 It is not intended to be a substitute for reference to (and compliance with) the detailed provisions of applicable laws, rules, regulations or forms.
 Similarly, it does not address any aspects of the laws of jurisdictions outside the specific jurisdictions described, to which a company may be subject.
-All summaries of the laws, regulation and practice of public M&A are subject to change and, unless otherwise noted, are current only as of 1 June 2020.